Role Type: Part-Time (15–20 hrs/week, delayed compensation — see below)

 From your first 2-way interview, you will see (and feel) how radically different we are.

-Raising the appearance of the show
+Raise the look and feel of the show

 Who Thrives Here